ROOT-Sim/core/docs/CONTRIBUTING.md

 ```

 Several things should be noted here.
 The minimal commit message is good for new code development and simple changes.
 An
-empty line must always come after it, otherwise post processing software might not be able to distinguish it from the
+empty line must always come after it, otherwise post-processing software might not be able to distinguish it from the
 rest of the commit text.

 The single short logger message indicates what needed to be changed.
 It should begin with an indicator as to the primary